mbari60/mbari60/README.md

 # Hi there, I Am Mbari! 👋

 # Bio
-I am a software developer specializing in app development specifically mobile using Android.
+I am a skilled software developer with a specialization in web development, particularly focusing on full-stack development.
 I am experienced in other languages such as Python, React, and Javascript.
 Furthermore, I love to explore the wonderful world of user interface and create mockup designs using Figma while understanding the user experience.
 While I am not coding, I am mentoring young people in the world of tech and ensuring they incorporate the humane side in the tech industry.
 Welcome to my world 🌏🗺⛰

 ## Github Stats